Skip to Content

 Not Expensive

-Campgrounds and RV parks have gotten more and more expensive over time.
-(Another reason why we love boondocking!)
-If you can save 50% of the campground fee on even a couple of your camping trips, you’ve made your membership worthwhile right there.
+One of the benefits of membership is that you can try it out for only $49.
+This means you’ll likely recoup your membership fee if you camp frequently and obtain 50% savings on just a couple of stays.
+Campgrounds and RV parks have gotten more and more expensive over time (another reason why we love boondocking!).
+So, IF you can save 50% of the campground fee on even a couple of your camping trips, you’ve made your membership worthwhile right there.

-What Else You’ll Get
+What Else You Get

 Additionally, when you join Passport America, you’ll receive the discount camping directory, your personalized 50% discount travel card, a decal, and a free subscription to the online version of RV America Magazine, which is Passport America’s club magazine.